 So things are changing overall and I am happy about that.
 I am still not seeing a huge increase in the number of bicycle riders at the moment – at least not proportional with the car increase on the streets, but things are moving in a good direction and they’re already starting to look a lot better than they did even a couple of years ago.

-So… is Romania bike friendly?
+Wrapping up: Is Romania bike friendly?

 At the moment of writing this article, having in mind all the things I said above, I would have to admit that Romania isn’t the most bike-friendly country in Europe (or the world).

 If you decide to ride a bike, remember to be extra careful: although drivers won’t intentionally drive straight into your bike, they won’t be extremely careful either and will consider you more of an annoyance than part of the traffic.

 So keep your eyes open, signal everything and take all the precautions you can in order to ensure your safety.